webplatform/docs/tutorials/typography/fontface/index.md

 });
 </pre>

 So far, so good.
 The font is identified, loaded, and added, but we still haven't actually seen it anywhere on the page.
-That is, we've made the font available, but haven't used it yet.
+That is, we've made the font available to the page, but haven't used it yet.

 ==Using the FontFace==